 Depending on the package you purchase for your prepaid legal insurance, the monthly fee may be enough to cover all of your legal expenses without costing you additional charges.
-Some plans may allow you to use funds that have not yet been spent toward more intense services.
+Some legal service plans may allow you to use funds that have not yet been spent toward more intense services.

-For example, for $25 a month you may be able to call your lawyer as often as you need to discuss questions about different things.
+For example, for $25 a month you may be able to call your lawyer as often as you need to discuss questions about legal matters in different things.
 Your lawyer may look over your real estate contract or advise you on how to draft a letter regarding a fraudulent credit card charge.

 If you never call your lawyer, you may be able to get your monthly premiums applied to a time when you need your lawyer for a more substantial service.
-For example, if you pay $25 a month and don’t call your lawyer for ten months, then you may have $250 sitting in an account that can be used at a time when you need your lawyer to spend an hour drafting legal contracts or to go to court on your behalf.
+For example, if you pay $25 a month and don’t call your lawyer for ten months, then you may have $250 sitting in an account that can be used at a time when you need your lawyer to spend an hour drafting legal forms like contracts or to go to court on your behalf.

 Most plans do not let you rollover unused premiums, just like you can’t roll over unused health insurance.
 However, the plans usually allow quite a few services that are automatically included in your premium payment.
 More time consuming services are then offered at a discounted rate from what you would pay an attorney with whom you do not have prepaid legal insurance.

 The type of prepaid legal service varies by law firm and insurance plan.
 You can shop online to compare different plans and see which one is best suited for your needs.